Food in Hong Kong is serious business, more than sustenance, food is an experience in Hong Kong.

 Here is a complete list of Hong Kong starred restaurants in the latest Michelin Guide and the favourite food stalls and Dai Pai Dongs that made the list.

-If you are serious about your dining, then get a copy of the MICHELIN Guide Hong Kong and Macau 2015 at Amazon.com.
-The restaurants are grouped by area, cuisine, restaurants with a view, etc. And coming soon the Michelin Guide for Hong Kong and Macau 2016 contains a list of 23 outstanding street food places in Hong Kong.
+If you are serious about your dining, then get a copy of the MICHELIN Guide Hong Kong and Macau 2017 at Amazon.com.
+The restaurants are grouped by area, cuisine, restaurants with a view, etc. which like the 2016 guide, contains a list of several outstanding street food places in Hong Kong.

 Thank you for visiting www.hong-kong-traveller.com!